Randy Travis: 2013–2018: Stroke and subsequent career

-2019–present: Return to touring, Precious Memories, artificial intelligence, and tribute
+2019–2025: Return to touring, Precious Memories, artificial intelligence

 In September 2019, Travis announced his return to touring.
 The tour features James Dupré as lead vocalist singing with Travis's backing band.
 Travis selected Dupré after seeing him perform on The Voice.
 During these shows, Travis makes selected appearances throughout, which include singing the final "Amen" at the end of "Forever and Ever, Amen".
 Announced as a twelve-city tour, the first performances with Dupré cut back to three concerts shortly before the tour began in October "due to unexpected production and technical issues related to the elaborate content of the show," with the intent to reschedule the canceled shows after the technical problems were resolved.
 Dupré has continued to tour with Travis as of 2025, in a tour known as the More Life Tour.

 Travis released Precious Memories (Worship & Faith) through Gaither Music, a label owned by gospel singer Bill Gaither, in February 2020.
 The project contains 12 songs that were recorded in 2003 at the Calvary Assembly of God Church in Orlando, Florida.
 This was followed four months later by a new single titled "Fool's Love Affair", consisting of a demo recording he had done in the early 1980s.
 The song was co-written by Charlie Monk.
 In April 2024, Travis posted to TikTok a clip of a new song titled "Where That Came From", his first new studio recording since the stroke.
 The song was released to country radio soon afterward.
 CBS News correspondence revealed that Lehning created the song with voice cloning technology, wherein he used an artificial intelligence program to re-create Travis's voice.
 The program was trained on 42 recordings of Travis's voice and composited over an existing recording of the song Dupré had cut in 2011.
 "Where That Came From" made the Billboard country charts a month after its release, peaking at number 45.
 A second song, "Horses in Heaven", followed in January 2025.
 This song's vocal track was created through the same voice cloning technology as "Where That Came From", but with a newly recorded vocal bed featuring four singers.
 According to Rolling Stone, Travis dedicated the song to victims of the 2025 Potomac River mid-air collision.